flanksource/konfigadm/docs/integration.md

 1. The SSH user is root
 1. SSH key authentication uses an SSH agent or `~/.ssh/id_rsa` does not require a password
-1. The SSH port is 22
+1. The SSH port is the same for all hosts.
+The port defaults to 22, but can be changed using the `--port` command-line flag

 The inventory can be used by invoking: